agn453/HI-TECH-Z80-C/README.md

 that the copyright to this software remains with HI-TECH Software.

-The *dist* folder contains the entire compiler including the original distributed library source code in Huffman-encoded archive files (CPM.HUF, GEN.HUF, FLOAT.HUF and STDIO.HUF).
+The *dist* folder contains the entire compiler including the original distributed library source-code in Huffman-encoded archive files (CPM.HUF, GEN.HUF, FLOAT.HUF and STDIO.HUF).
 NB: I have not rebuilt the .HUF files - so please use updated run-time library source files in the following folders.

-The *cpm*, *gen*, *float* and *stdio* folders contain the library source code that has been extracted from the .HUF archive files using DEHUFF.COM and the updated/modified files.
+The *cpm*, *gen*, *float* and *stdio* folders contain the library source-code that has been extracted from the .HUF archive files using DEHUFF.COM and the updated/modified files.

 The *doc* folder contains the documentation in ASCII text as HTCZ80.TXT.